mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ## Implementation

+### Beginning
 First, you use [One Breath](../one-breath/) and then [Three Centers](../three-centers/) to align your Self.

+### Introduction of Meta Compass

+Through only two questions instead of a [Three Question Reflection](../three-question-reflection/), Meta Compass is a powerful and simple way to read the tone of a conversation.

-You then do a simple gut check of the conversation and the [Four Energy Patterns](../four-patterns/) underlying it:
+You first do a simple gut check of the conversation and the [Four Energy Patterns](../four-patterns/) underlying it:

 > "Is the energy flowing, or is it stagnating or stuck?
 Am I going somewhere, or are we circling around the same point(s)?"